-Figure 2: Percent negative ratings across the working memory load conditions.
-Ratings during emotional loads were more negative than ratings during non-emotional loads, but there was no difference between ratings under low or high cognitive loads.
+Figure 2: Percent negative ratings across conditions.
+Ratings during emotional loads were more negative than ratings during non-emotional loads for both low and high loads, but there was no effect of load on ratings for either domain.
 Error bars represent the standard error of the mean.

 Maximum deviation

-Next, First, a random intercept-only model was tested for absolute maximum deviation of mouse trajectories, and a likelihood ratio test supported this decision to model the intercept randomly (p < .001).
+Next, we examined the effect of both our experimental manipulation and surprise ratings (positive versus negative trials) on maximum deviation, a measure of response competition in mouse trajectory.
+We predicted that high load would diminish response competition, as evidenced by more direct response trajectories (i.e., lower maximum deviation), particularly on trials that are characterized by greater competition (i.e., trials where surprised faces are rated as positive).
+First, a random intercept-only model was tested for maximum deviation of mouse trajectories, and a likelihood ratio test supported this decision to model the intercept randomly (p < .001).
 This means that individuals differed in their average maximum deviations at baseline (i.e., low, non-emotional loads), and that the best fitting model includes an intercept for each subject individually.
-After, a fixed parameters for the effect of Domain (i.e., non-emotional vs. emotional) was added to the model uncentered at level one.
-The effect of load type did not significantly contribute to the model (t(149) = .14, p = .886), additionally the nested model comparison suggested that the effect of load type did not improve the fit of the model (X 2(2) = 3.80, p = .148).
-The effect of load (i.e., low vs. high)and their interactions were added to the model. significant Rating Load interaction (β = .32, t(314) = 3.55, S.E. = .09, p < .001; Figure 3), showed that positive ratings had larger maximum deviations than negative ratings (t(325) = 4.39, S.E. = .05, p < .001; Bonferroni corrected significance p < .013) during low load trials.
-However, this difference was not present during the high load conditions (t(327) = -.31, S.E. = .05, p = .758; Bonferroni corrected significance p < .013), a pattern
+Next, fixed effects of Load (low versus high), Domain (emotional versus non-emotional), Rating (positive versus negative ratings of surprise), and their interactions were added to the model.
+A significant Rating Load interaction (β50 = .32, t(314) = 3.55, S.E. = .09, p < .001; Figure 3) revealed that, as expected, positive ratings had larger maximum deviations than negative ratings (t(325) = 4.39, S.E. = .05, p < .001; Bonferroni corrected significance p < .013) on low load trials.
+However, this difference was not present on high load trials (t(327) = -.31, S.E. = .05, p = .76; Bonferroni corrected significance p < .013), supporting our hypothesis that high load would impact response trajectories.
+Specifically, the effect of high load was that maximum deviations for negative ratings were larger on high load compared to low load trials (t(320) = -2.81, S.E. = .05, p = .005; Bonferroni corrected significance p < .013).
+The increase in maximum deviation for negative interpretations under high load could result from either an increased draw towards the ‘positive’ response option throughout the decision-making process or a qualitative change in the trajectories (e.g., erratic “flip-flopping” trajectories; Freeman & Dale, 2013).
+To test this, Hartigan’s dip statistic (HDS; Hartigan & Hartigan, 1985) was calculated for each trial condition, which failed to provide sufficient evidence to reject the null hypothesis that deviations are unimodally distributed for the ‘positive’ and ‘negative’ ratings in both the low (HDS = .03, p = .98; HDS = .02, p = .99) and high (HDS = .04, p = .68; HDS = .03, p = .80) load conditions.

+Mixed Model: Maximum Deviationti = (β00 + r0i) + β10*(Domainti) + β20*(Loadti) + β30*(Ratingti) + β40*(Domainti)*(Loadti) + β50*(Ratingti)*(Loadti) + β60*(Ratingti)*(Domainti) + β70*(Domainti)*(Loadti)*(Ratingti) + eti